 - Increase in data breaches due to cyberattacks.

-- New privacy regulations, such as the EU’s GDPR and the California Consumer Privacy Act.
+- New privacy regulations, such as the EU’s GDPR and the California Consumer Privacy Act (and more to come).

 Many associations CIOs are facilitating the development of an association-wide data strategy and helping to make the changes in organizational culture that are necessary to become a data-informed organization.
 For example, they’re taking a ‘privacy by design’ approach to data management.